·Updated June 26, 2026·churn rate / customer retention / repeat rate / LTV / ecommerce metrics

 When you run these moves, it matters to confirm the effect in revenue.
 For instance, after guiding payment-failed customers to update their card, track how that layer's revenue recovered.
 Keeping yourself able to see the link between a tactic and revenue speeds up your decisions.
 The revenue-first way of looking at this is laid out in designing a revenue dashboard.

-Bottom line: RevenueScope splits revenue by new/repeat and by channel and lines it up, so you can catch a drop in repeat revenue — the entrance to quiet churn — early, from revenue.
+Bottom line: RevenueScope splits revenue by new/repeat and by channel onto one screen, so you can catch a drop in repeat revenue — the entrance to churn — early, from revenue.

-To be honest, RevenueScope is not a tool that calculates churn rate itself.
-Working out each individual customer's churn rate accurately requires a CRM that tracks purchase history per person.
-What RevenueScope looks at is, ultimately, revenue.
 But what most ecommerce teams need first isn't "the decimal places of an accurate churn rate" — it's noticing the anomaly: "has repeat revenue started to fall?"
 Surfacing that from revenue as fast as possible is RevenueScope's role.
+After you notice, use RFM analysis to pull out the at-risk customers, run win-back tactics, and track how that revenue recovered.
+You can run "notice → act → confirm the effect in revenue" within one screen.

 Q. For ecommerce, how many months without a purchase should count as "churned"?